 Back-propagation algorithm has some drawbacks such as it may be sensitive to noisy data and outliers.
 It is an entirely matrix-based approach.
 The actual performance of this algorithm entirely depends on input data.
 The output may be non-numeric.

 AdaBoost means Adaptive Boosting, a machine learning method represented by Yoav Freund and Robert Schapire.
 It is a meta-algorithm that can be integrated with other learning algorithms to enhance performance.
 This algorithm is quick and easy to use.
 It works well with large data sets.

 17. Deep Learning

 Deep learning is a set of techniques inspired by the mechanism of the human brain.
 The two primary deep learning, i.e., Convolution Neural Networks (CNN) and Recurrent Neural Networks (RNN), are used in text classification.

-This algorithm needs a lot of training sample instead of traditional machine learning algorithms, i.e., a minimum of millions of labeled examples.
+This machine learning method needs a lot of training sample instead of traditional machine learning algorithms, i.e., a minimum of millions of labeled examples.
 On the opposite hand, traditional machine learning techniques reach a precise threshold wherever adding more training samples does not improve their accuracy overall.
 Deep learning classifiers outperform better results with more data.

 18. Gradient Boosting Algorithm

 Gradient boosting is a machine learning method that is used for classification and regression.
 It is one of the most powerful ways of developing a predictive model.
 A gradient boosting algorithm has three elements:

 - Loss Function

 - Weak Learner